dupuy/reliabot/CONTRIBUTING.md

 ### Pre-commit setup

-Reliabot uses [pre-commit][17] to perform style checks and fixes.
-Whether you are contributing code or documentation, you should [install pre-commit][18] on your system, and then enable it for your local copy of the Reliabot repository:
+Reliabot uses [pre-commit][17] to perform lint and style checks and fixes.
+Whether you are contributing code or documentation, [install pre-commit][18] on your system, and then enable it for your local copy of the Reliabot repository:

 ```console